ednieuw/ESP32Communications/README.md

 This is the basic sketch for a ESP32 connected with an LDR, a rotary or three button membrane switch and a DS3231 RTC-module.
 The last is for use when no WIFI is available and a accurate time in needed

-The program can be controlled with a BLE serial terminal program on your PC, tablet ot phone or with a HTML page.
+The program can be controlled with a BLE serial terminal program on your PC, tablet or phone or with a HTML page.
-Asoftware-enabled access point is created on your WIFI  to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.
+A software-enabled access point is created on your WIFI router to set up and configure the WIFI SSID and password to your router through a smartphone or web browser.
-This is also possible with the BLE serial terminal app or the serial monitor of your IDE
+This is also possible with the [BLE serial terminal](https://ednieuw.home.xs4all.nl/BLESerial/IOSappMain.html) app or the serial monitor of your IDE.

 With an Over the air (OTA) connection .bin updates can be loaded.